 Stamford Town Council has been forced into a fight to keep its own fence after erecting it without planning permission.

-The council applied for planning permission after the event, but this has now been rejected and it faces a costly and lengthy legal battle.
+The council applied for planning permission after the event, but this has now been rejected, and it faces a costly and lengthy legal battle.

 It highlights two issues.
 The first is the absolute need for planning permission for a permanent fence of a certain height, even for the local council.
-The second is that in a residential area it is essential to choose a fence that does the job without creating a major impact on the local community.
+The second is that it is essential to choose a fence that does the job in a residential area without creating a major impact on the local community.